-- Trademark Hearing- If the authority accepts your response, then your application will further get processed for registration and successfully published in the Trademark Journal.
+Trademark Hearing- If the authority accepts your response, then your application will further get processed for registration and successfully published in the Trademark Journal.
 However, the trademark examiner can demand further clarification if your response is not justifiable.
 Thereby the authority will schedule trademark hearing as notified by a Hearing notice.

-- Publication of Trademark in the Journal- If the outcome turns out in your favor, the authority shall accept your trademark and grants order to publish it in the Trademark Journal.
+    - Publication of Trademark in the Journal- If the outcome turns out in your favour, the authority shall accept your trademark and grants order to publish it in the Trademark Journal.
 Whereas, in case of a negative outcome, the examiner shall pass a Refusal Order that briefs the ground for refusal.

     - Note– You still has an option to file a Review Petition request within 30 days from the date of the Refusal Order.
 In the request, you need to mention the reasons on which the order must get reviewed.

     - Trademark Registration- Lastly, when your trademark finally gets published in the Trademark Journal, it shall be open to opposition for 4 months.
 If no third-party raise objections within four months, then the trademark will get proceeded towards registration.
 Thereby you will procure a Registration Certification.
 In case someone files a trademark opposition that will be followed as per the set rules.